JuliaIO/BSDiff.jl/README.md

 bspatch(old, [ new, ] patch; format = [ :classic | :endsley ]) -> new
 ```
 Apply a binary patch given by the `patch` argument to the content of `old` to
-producing the content of `new`.
+produce the content of `new`.
 All arguments can be strings or IO handles.
-If
+If no
-no `new` argument is passed, the new data is written to a temporary file whose
+`new` argument is provided, the new data is written to a temporary file whose
 path is returned.

 Note that the optional argument is the middle argument, which is a bit unusual